Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Yes!
 Rabbits Can Eat Strawberries

-You need only look to wild rabbits to know that yes, bunnies most definitely can eat strawberries!
+Wild rabbits do not really show too much interest in fruits and vegetables, despite the common misbelief, unless food sources are scarce.1 However, some bunnies will show interest in strawberries and can safely eat them!
 As they’re growing on the vine in spring, any unattended plants are likely to be nibbled on by wild rabbits around the neighborhood.
-Though their high sugar content means that they shouldn’t be a major part of any rabbit’s diet, they’re a completely safe option to give as an occasional treat.
+Although their high sugar content means that they shouldn’t be a major part of any rabbit’s diet, they’re usually safe options to give as occasional treats.

 Nutrition Facts for Strawberries

-• Small amount of a wide variety of vitamins and minerals
+• Small amount of a variety of vitamins and minerals

-And with a calorie composition of 85% carbohydrates, 7% protein, and 8% fat, strawberries are an excellent option as an occasional treat for rabbits.
+With a calorie composition of 85% carbohydrates, 7% protein, and 8% fat, strawberries are excellent options as occasional treats for rabbits.

 Health Benefits of Strawberries for Rabbits

 As long as the strawberries are off the vine, you can feed them to your rabbit whole.
-However, because of their voracious appetite for sweets, most bunnies will suck down a whole strawberry in no time.
-So, we suggest slicing your strawberries into pieces, and feeding them to your rabbit over a longer time.
+However, due to their voracious appetite for sweets, most bunnies will suck down a whole strawberry in no time.
+So, we suggest slicing your strawberry into pieces and feeding them to your rabbit gradually and sparingly.

 strawberries

-How Much Strawberry Should I Feed My Rabbit?
+How Many Strawberries Should I Feed My Rabbit?

-For small or dwarf rabbits, a whole strawberry could almost be considered a feast – be sure to cut them up into slices so as not to overload your rabbit’s digestive system.
-Larger rabbits, however, can easily eat 2-3 strawberries in one sitting without any problem.
+For small or dwarf rabbits, a whole strawberry could almost be considered a feast; be sure to cut them up into slices so as not to overload your rabbit’s digestive system.
+Large rabbits, however, may be able to eat two strawberries in one sitting without any problem.

-Just keep in mind that strawberries should be an occasional treat.
-No matter how cute it may be to watch your furry friend eating a juicy strawberry, they’re best saved as a once- or twice-a-week treat.
+Just keep in mind that strawberries should be occasional treats.
+No matter how cute it may be to watch your furry friend eating a juicy strawberry, they’re best saved as once- or twice-a-week treats.

 Types of Strawberries to Feed Your Rabbit

-Always feed fresh strawberries to your rabbit – never frozen, cooked, or canned!
-Anything besides fresh, organic fruit can cause serious gastrointestinal distress for your rabbit.
-When available, choose freshly picked strawberries for their higher vitamin content.
+Always feed fresh strawberries to your rabbit—never frozen, cooked, or canned!
+Anything besides fresh, washed fruit can cause unnecessary gastrointestinal upset for your rabbit, while canned fruit tends to contain added sugar and other ingredients.
+When available, choose freshly picked strawberries.

 Divider-rabbit2